 Quasi-legal marijuana smoking establishments have been thriving for years in certain cities in Europe, namely Amsterdam and Barcelona, with their coffee shops and cannabis clubs, respectively.
 The need to provide a safe and relaxed space for marijuana consumption has made its way to America, as well.
 Cannabis lounges can now be found in San Francisco, Denver, and Worcester in Massachusetts and more locations to come around the country.

 Illinois’ dramatic start to the new year has many advocates and lawmakers hopeful about the future of the industry and the safety of the residents.
 The first marijuana lounge in the state will become a model for the retailers that follow suit.
 Multiple municipalities including Buffalo Grove, Mchenry, Praire Grove, Prospect Heights, Berwyn, and Manhattan will outlaw on-site consumption but still allow recreational sales.

-To learn much more about Illinois cannabis laws and start your own Illinois marijuana job enroll at the premier online marijuana school today.
+To learn much more about Illinois cannabis laws and start your own Illinois marijuana job enroll at the premier online marijuana courses today.